dmitryrn/macos-monitor-helper/readme.md

-This tool simply allows you to see how much RAN a single app uses by filtering Activity Monitor output and calculating total RAM.
+This tool simply allows you to see how much RAM a single app uses by filtering Activity Monitor output and calculating total RAM.

 You can use it at [CodeSandbox](https://codesandbox.io/s/monitor-memory-overview-z3wcf).